wpswings/subscriptions-for-woocommerce/README.txt

 > Create and Revamp your eCommerce store with [**WooCommerce Services**](https://wpswings.com/woocommerce-services/?utm_source=wpswings-subs-services&utm_medium=subs-org-page&utm_campaign=woocommerce-services)

-== CONTRIBUTE AND TRANSLATE ==

-Subscriptions for WooCommerce is translated into multiple languages Dutch, Albanian, Spanish and many more.
-Help localize Subscriptions for WooCommerce even further by adding your locale Language. [**Click Here**](https://translate.wordpress.org/projects/wp-plugins/subscriptions-for-woocommerce/)

 == Installation ==

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
-To do an automatic install of Subscriptions  For WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu, and click Add New.
+To do an automatic install of Subscriptions  for WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu, and click Add New.

-In the search field type "Subscriptions For WooCommerce" and click Search Plugins.
+In the search field type "Subscriptions for WooCommerce" and click Search Plugins.
 Once you've found our plugin you can view details about it such as the point release, rating, and description.
 Most importantly, of course, you can install it by simply clicking "Install Now".

 = Manual installation =